 How growing up with a gay father affected me

 The one benefit to always knowing I had a gay father is that there was never I time I recall thinking it was wrong.
+I first said “my dad is gay” when I was around 7 or 8.

-I always knew he was gay, and I have no recollection of him being with my Mom.
+I almost always knew he was gay, and I have no recollection of him being with my Mom.
 Almost all his friends were gay as were most of his employees (those 2 groups pretty much being the same people).

 I recall finding a collection of drag outfits under the guest bed one time.
 And for as long as I remember, my Dad had male roommates, despite not needing it financially.
 So I never questioned my Dad’s sexuality or judged it, as I never knew otherwise.